koskinev/randy/readme.md

 Since RNGs require mutable state, and Rust enforces exclusive access to mutate data, generating random data in Rust typically requires a mutable reference to an RNG.
 This can be inconvenient in tests because you might need to initialize several RNGs and pass them around as arguments.

 This project provides a simple PRNG that uses atomics to update its state.
-This makes it possible to use the generator with immutable references, like this:
+Only an immutable reference is needed to to use the generator:

 ```rust
 use randy::Rng;